tobozo/ESP32-PsRamFS/ReadMe.md

 Coding Horror
 -------------

-This is a very early version of ESP32-PsRamFS: a wannabee RamDisk library for Arduino-ESP32 with vfs compliance.
+ESP32-PsRamFS id a pseudo RamDisk library for Arduino-ESP32, with vfs compliance.

-It provides a `fs::FS` style filesystem using the psram of a ESP32-Wrover or any ESP32 equipped with PSRam.
+It provides a `fs::FS` style filesystem using the psram of an ESP32-Wrover or any ESP32 equipped with PSRam.

 Some unit tests are available in the example folder, consider setting the debug output level to DEBUG to see what's happening.

 Directory support is still partial but the API is now vfs compliant.

 Usage
 -----

+Only use this if your situation *requires* a filesystem, otherwise consider dropping the filesystem and use Streams instead with the excellent [arduino-BufferStream](https://github.com/IndustrialShields/arduino-BufferStream) library.

 ```C